 If your lung cancer was caused by asbestos exposure, you may be eligible for compensation.
 Contact us today to see if financial aid may be available to you.

 High-Risk Jobs for Asbestos Exposure

-Asbestos was used in many buildings, vehicles, construction materials, and goods throughout the 20th century.
+Asbestos products were used in many buildings, vehicles, construction materials, and goods throughout the 20th century.
 Dozens of industries heavily relied on it.
 As a result, workers were exposed to high levels of asbestos on a daily basis.

-Anyone who worked where asbestos was used is at risk of asbestos lung cancer.
-You might be surprised how common asbestos was on job sites from the 1940s until the late 1970s.
+Anyone who worked where asbestos was used is at an increased risk of lung cancer or other asbestos diseases, such as asbestosis or pleural plaques.
+You might be surprised by how common asbestos was on job sites from the 1940s until the late 1970s.